 As I’ve mentioned in a few other posts, last February, my husband and I backpacked through South America.
 I was recently asked by a tour guide company, Footloose, to share a bit about our South America trip.
-Here is a link to the Footloose guest post on their site.
 Thanks to Footloose for the opportunity to share fun memories and the travel tips we learned from our experience!

 Text from the Footloose Guest Post article: